WPP Marketing Communications vs. Galera

 Precedents Cited

 - Easycall Communications Phils., Inc. v.
-King — Cited for the definition of corporate officers under Section 25 of the Corporation Code (president, secretary, treasurer, and such other officers as may be provided in the by-laws).
+King — Cited for the rule that corporate officers are those named in the Corporation Code (Section 25) or provided in the by-laws.

 - Pepsi-Cola Bottling Co. v.
-NLRC — Cited for the two-notice rule in termination of employment and the principle that failure to comply taints the dismissal with illegality.
+NLRC — Cited for the requirement of the two-notice rule for valid dismissal.

 Provisions

-- Article 217, Labor Code — Defines the jurisdiction of Labor Arbiters and the NLRC over termination disputes, claims for damages arising from employer-employee relations, and other claims exceeding P5,000.
+- Article 217, Labor Code — Jurisdiction of Labor Arbiters over termination disputes and employer-employee relations.

-- Section 25, Corporation Code (Batas Pambansa Blg.
-68) — Defines corporate officers as the president, secretary, treasurer, and such other officers as may be provided in the by-laws.
+- Section 25, Corporation Code — Enumeration of corporate officers (president, secretary, treasurer, and such other officers as provided in by-laws).

-- Section 5.2, Republic Act No. 8799 (Securities Regulation Code) — Transferred jurisdiction over intra-corporate disputes from the Securities and Exchange Commission to the courts of general jurisdiction or appropriate Regional Trial Court.
+- Section 5.2, Republic Act No. 8799 (Securities Regulation Code) — Transfer of intra-corporate dispute jurisdiction from SEC to RTC.

-- Section 5(b) and (c), Presidential Decree No. 902-A — Provisions defining intra-corporate controversies (cited to contrast with labor disputes).
+- Section 5(b) & (c), Presidential Decree No. 902-A — Definition of intra-corporate controversies (relations between corporation and officers, election/appointment disputes).